itf/6s092/courses/IAP19/PS/PS24/content.md

 This line of reasoning is incorrect.
 Even though $G^{\prime}$ will have non-negative edge weights, shortest paths on $G$ are not preserved on $G^{\prime}$.
 For example, consider this [graph](https://s092.xvm.mit.edu/_static/IAP19/dijkstra3.png).
 If we add $3$ to all of the edges, then we find that the shortest path in $G^{\prime}$ from $s$ to $b$ is $(s, b)$ with a length of $0$.
 However, the shortest path in $G$ from $s$ to $b$ is $(s, a), (a, b)$ with a length of $-4$.
 </showhide>
 </checkyourself>

-# Ideas for Problems

-Using dijkstra's to find the shortest even paths from s to every other vertex Graph has nonnegative weights and cycles.
-Need to do something to prevent Bellman ford -- make sure the order that things are popped off the priority queue is consistent

-We modify Dijkstra's to have an even PQ and an odd PQ.
-Let's say we have this code: even and odd queues.
-Which node do we do?
-PQ must have min and del_min.
-min(min_even, min_odd) is odd -> del_min odd

-Now we're relaxing some outgoing edge (u,v, w) where w is even.
-What should we check? update(d_even) = relax(A, w, d_even, parent, u, v) update(d_odd)

-What if w is odd?
-update(d_even) = relax(A, w, d_odd, parent, u, v)

-Now put everything together and write the code to return the shortest even paths (maybe, maybe this is too hard)